• Skip to primary navigation

 Instructions

-1. To make the pastry cream, place gelatine sheets to soften in a large bowl with cold water for 10 minutes.
+1. To make the pastry cream, place the gelatine sheets in a large bowl and cover with cold water for 10 minutes to soften.
 In a mixing bowl, whisk egg yolks with icing (powdered) sugar with a hand whisk until whitish.
 Then add cornstarch and whisk again.

-2. Split the vanilla pod in half lengthwise and scrape the seeds using a knife.
-Pour milk into a heavy-bottomed saucepan and add the vanilla pod split in half and vanilla bean seeds.
+2. Split the vanilla pod lengthwise and scrape the seeds with a knife.
+Pour milk into a heavy-bottomed saucepan and add the vanilla pod, split in half, and vanilla bean seeds.
 Bring it to a boil over medium-high heat.

 5. Add the softened and well-drained gelatin and mix well.
-Gelatin must be added with the pastry cream off the heat.
+Gelatin must be added to the pastry cream while it is off the heat.

 6. Cover the dish with plastic film on contact.
-The film must touch the surface of the cream to prevent skin formation.
+The film must come into contact with the cream's surface to prevent skin formation.
 Leave it to cool to room temperature without refrigerating it.

-7. To make the whipped cream, place the bowl of a stand mixer or bol du robot and the whisk attachment in the freezer for 10 minutes.
-Remove the chilled bowl and beater from the freezer, and pour a very cold cream.
+7. To make the whipped cream, place the bowl of a stand mixer or the bowl of a handheld mixer with the whisk attachment in the freezer for 10 minutes.
+Remove the chilled bowl and beater from the freezer, then pour very cold cream into the bowl.
 Whip it at medium speed into soft peaks; you can use an electric hand mixer if desired.

 8. To make the Diplomat cream, transfer the pastry cream to a clean mixing bowl and whip it for a few moments.
 Gently fold ⅓ of the whipped cream into the pastry cream with a rubber spatula.
 Then add the remaining whipped cream and gently mix, working in the same direction and lifting the cream from the bottom of the bowl.